About Us and FAQs

 What is the difference between the three cabins?
 Cabin 2 and cabin 3 are based on the exact same floor plan and design as cabin 1.
 The only difference is that cabin 2 and cabin 3 have a covered back porch and cabin 1 has an open patio with the hot tub under the stars.

 What items do I need to bring?
-Your own personal toiletry items, food, any special type of cookware.
-We try to provide the rest.
+Your own personal toiletry items, food, any special type of cookware, charcoal for the grill and matches.

 What items do you recommend I bring?
-Beach towels for the Hot Tub, a flashlight since the light from the cabins is the only light on the property and first aid kit.
+Beach towels for the Hot Tub charcoal, matches or lighter, a flashlight since the light from the cabins is the only light on the property and first aid kit.

 Will the fireplace be on during my stay?
 We do not turn the fireplaces on in the fall until the temperature outside is below freezing for more than 1 week.
 We get very mild weather in October so the fireplaces ususally do not get turned on until November and get turned off in March or April.
 The fireplace generates alot of heat and I have found that if we turn them on when the weather is warm then guests open the windows and turn on the air conditioning in order to run the fireplace.
 We watch the weather forecast and will have the fireplace on prior to your arrival if the temperature drops low enough.
 Thank you for helping us conserve energy and keep costs low.

 What items do you provide?
-We provide paper towels, toilet paper, one use of match light charcoal and matches, linens and towels, folgers brand regular and decaf coffee, sugar, salt and pepper, cooking utencils, cookware, dishware, dish soap and hand soap.
+We provide paper towels, toilet paper, linens and towels, folgers brand regular and decaf coffee, salt and pepper, cooking utencils, cookware, dishware, dish soap and hand soap.
 Please do not hesitate to call me if I forgot something.